Little Wakatomika Creek

-Little Wakatomika Creek is a stream which flows through Coshocton and Muskingum counties in Ohio, USA.
+Little Wakatomika Creek is a stream which flows through Coshocton and Muskingum counties in Ohio, US.
 The stream originates north of Tunnel Hill in Coshocton County and flows south through the villages of Tunnel Hill and Wakatomika before entering Muskingum County.
 Here, it empties into Wakatomika Creek just west of the village of Trinway, near the intersection of State Routes 60 and 16.
 The stream is part of the Mississippi River catchment via Wakatomika Creek, the Muskingum River and the Ohio River.